bdahlstrom/SecWebProj2023/README.md

     npm install -g firebase-tools

-You'll need a production build:
+You'll need a production build for deployment.

-    For production build: npm run build
+For production build:

+    npm run build

 Set up an account and project at https://firebase.google.com.

-    To setup for deployment:  firebase login
+To setup for deployment:

+    firebase login

+Also :

-                      Also :  firebase init
+    firebase init

 Firebase: